Skip to main content Skip to footer

 Peer Trainer

 Peer Trainers use their lived experience to develop and deliver co-produced training around relevant subjects.
 Peer Trainers are paid roles through the Trust bank as work is sessional and varied.
-We have Peer Trainers in both Recovery and Discovery Colleges.
+We have Peer Trainers in Recovery Colleges.

 If you are interested in learning more about this role, please contact: